Event details

 This event takes place in the Chatsworth Library and the Collections Study Room.
 Unfortunately due to the delicate nature of the historic carpet in the library, it is not suitable for wheelchairs or pushchairs.

 Please wear flat shoes with soft soles – you may not be allowed access to the library if wearing block heeled or stiletto shoes.
-If you have any questions about accessibility please contact education@chatsworth.org.
+If you have any questions about accessibility please contact [email protected].

 You may also like...

-An Introduction to Chatsworth in Eight Objects
+An Introduction to Chatsworth in Seven Objects

 Stay with us